samishafique786/container-orch-w-k8/Intallation.md

 ## Step 2

-After that, click on **show advanced**, this is where you name the node, and write the VMs kube-public and kube-private network address.
+After that, click on **show advanced**, this is where you name the node, and write the VM's kube-public and kube-private network addresses.

 ## Step 3